Usual boring bio stuff and a little about where I live.

 I was born in Lichfield, England in the West Midlands and my family emigrated to Australia in 1965.
 Dad worked for Bound Brook Ltd and was offered a job at Repco Bearing Company Pty Ltd in Tasmania, Australia, so off to Australia.
 We travelled on the Castel Felice, a Sitmar ship with an interesting history.

 We Lived on Trevallyn Hill, Launceston, Tasmania and I attended school at Trevallyn Primary and Riverside High.
 My hobby interests were in electronics and radio, so it followed that I'd chose a career in radio communications.
-This required a move to "The Mainland", in my case Sydney, to train with Amalgamated Wireless Australasia Ltd (AWA) at North Ryde, first as an apprentice and then as a trainee.
+This required a move to "The Mainland", n my case Sydney, to train with Amalgamated Wireless Australasia Ltd (AWA) at North Ryde, first as an apprentice and then as a trainee.

 I retired professionally in May 2018 from a career in Naval communications and electronics, having worked in both the government and private sectors.
 My roles and skills included technician, in-service support engineer, instructor, Defence logistician, contract establishment and management, compliance and change management.
 Later I became a lead auditor of quality management systems, occupational health and safety management systems and environmental management systems for Defence procurement.